 When I crave salsa, I want a fresh tomato salsa.
 Sweet, juicy tomatoes, red onion for a little bite, cilantro, lime juice, and a little diced jalapeño pepper, plus a dash of salt -- so simple and delicious!

-I don't really have a fresh salsa recipe, per se.
+I don't really have a fresh tomato salsa recipe, per se.
 It's more about chopping and dicing and mixing, then a little tasting and adjusting until it's just right.
 But I did write down how much of each ingredient I used the last time I made fresh salsa to give you a starting point of reference.

 The number one rule for making fresh salsa?
 Wear rubber gloves when dicing those jalapeño peppers!
 I made the mistake of not wearing them -- and then I touched my lips.
 Yowza!
 And not only that, but then I rubbed my nose.
 Oh man, lesson learned!